blentley/ForecastingElectricityDemand/README.md

 ### Project Motivations
 *Why did I choose to work on forecasting in the Australian electricity market?*
 + The energy sector is undergoing some major transformation after years of political bickering and little action.
-The private sector and consumers are becoming increasingly anxious about our energy future as energy prices continue to rise above broader inflation.
+The private sector and consumers are becoming increasingly anxious about our energy future as energy prices continue to rise above inflation trends.
 The result is that there's something major happening in the news related to the energy market every few days.
-Also, when I think about career pathways, I could see myself possibly working in this industry.
-+ I'm passionate about renewable energy, climate change and environmentalism so I wanted to understand more about how the electricity market operates.
++ I'm passionate about renewable energy, climate change and the environment, so I wanted to understand more about how the electricity market operates.
++ When I think about career pathways, I could see myself working in this industry.
+There's loads of data, technology is changing rapidly and there's often a geospatial angle to it (something I like).
 + I had an appetiser into time-series modelling in my last semester at uni, which followed on with some forecasting at work.
 I wanted to extend my learning a bit further this time and see what python and LSTMs were all about.

 ### The National Electricity Market

 The Australian Energy Market Operator (AEMO) oversees the NEM.
 Their [website](https://www.aemo.com.au/Electricity/National-Electricity-Market-NEM) has some excellent resources for understanding how the market operates if you would like further information.
-AEMO make a number of short and long term forecasts for effective business planning and investment decisions.
+One of AEMO's functions is to make a number of short and long term forecasts for effective business planning and investment decisions.
 This project will focus forecasting over a short time horizon.

-### Some important details
+### Other important details
  The main tools I have used for this analysis are:
  + Python 3.6, including the following libraries
  	+ pandas